joshuadragon77/Music-Visualizer-2.0-Linux/README.md

 # Music Visualizer 2.0 (Ported for Linux)

 Originally a macOS NodeJS application that can be viewed by any web browser.
-It shows the fourier transform waves of the song, the lyrics and other nice visuals in all CanvasContext2D rendering framework all programmed by me (minus the cava part).
+It shows the fourier transform waves of the song, the lyrics and other nice visuals in all CanvasContext2D rendering framework all programmed by me.

+was using cava as the fourier transform backend, but got my own java backend (JadeDFTEngine) to work now.
+This one is more designed to capture bass drops and is the same on i used on my macbook. :)

 made out of the fact i might have adhd and i just love smooth visuals being generated with my favourite music. :) soo udderly distracting.

 ## Features

-- It uses the binary execute cava to get audio input from alsa and gets its fourier transform data to display to the visualizer.
+- It uses the Java Executable JadeDFTEngine to get audio input from alsa and gets its fourier transform data to display to the visualizer.
 - Uses my own Lyrics File called "Jade Lyrics" which store the lyrics of a song and how it should be displayed in a timely fashion, down to the words.
 - Features "Dynamic Colours" which is a simple machine learnt algorithm that picks the right colour out of the album image and uses it customize the looks of the visualizer
 - Spotify Audio Control through DBUS.
 You can go to the previous song, next song, pause/play the song and seek song all through the web app.